opengauss-mirror/docs/content/en/docs/Developerguide/resetting-parameters.md

     gsql -d postgres -p 8000
     ```

-    **postgres**  is the name of the database, and 8000 is the port number of the primary node of the database.
+    **postgres** is the name of the database to be connected, and **8000** is the port number of the database primary node.

-    If information similar to the following is displayed, the connection succeeds:
+    If information similar to the following is displayed, the connection is successful:

     ```
-    gsql ((openGauss x.x.x build 50dc16a6) compiled at 2020-11-29 05:49:21 commit 1071 last mr 1373)
+    gsql((openGauss x.x.x build f521c606) compiled at 2021-09-16 14:55:22 commit 2935 last mr 6385 release)
     Non-SSL connection (SSL connection is recommended when requiring high-security) Type "help" for help.

     openGauss=#
     ```

-6. Check whether the parameter is correctly set.
+6. Check whether the parameter is correctly configured.

     ```
     openGauss=# SHOW archive_mode;